Get started - it's free!

 Check node attributes

-After you configure SentinelOne posture integration, you can confirm that the new attributes are being written for your Tailscale nodes via the Machines page of the admin console.
+After you configure SentinelOne integration, you can confirm that Tailscale is writing the new attributes for your SentinelOne agents on the Machines page of the admin console.

 1. Open the Machines page of the Tailscale admin console.

-3. The attributes for the machine are in the Machine Details section.
+3. The attributes for the device are in the Machine Details section.
 This should include the set of sentinelOne: attributes listed previously.

 View of the machine attributes in the Machines page.